eff3ct0/spark-docker/README.md

-# Apache Spark Official Dockerfiles
+# Apache Spark with Scala 2.13 UnOfficial Dockerfiles

 ## What is Apache Spark?